Ciaotou station

 This three-level station serves the Taiwan Railway and Kaohsiung MRT.
 TR services operate at ground-level platforms, while KMRT services operate on an elevated platform.
 The KMRT station is elevated with an island platform.
 It is located on Zhanqian St. and has two exits.
 The station is 185 meters long.
+The station formerly had a frieght yard and a interchange with Taiwan Sugar Railways.